slaviqueue/rio/README.md

 ### Constant declaration

 Variables in Rio are immutable.
-To not confuse novice programmers with false expectation of variable reassigment possibility, there's not assignment operator.
+To not confuse novice programmers with false expectation of variable reassigment possibility, there's no assignment operator.
 Instead there's `is`, i.e:

 ```
 value name is "Simon"